PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have indexed semantic owners.
-3. Audit
+3. Audit the adjacent 223-line
+   `_optimize_transpose_squeeze_unary_batchmatmul_nhwc_chains` family next.
-   `_optimize_tencoder_add_expand_transpose_conv_nhwc_chains` as the next adjacent Conv1D-shim family.
-Split its dual-branch residual and multi-consumer bridge decisions into bounded plans before moving its raw graph mutations to an indexed owner.
+   Preserve its unary/axis/adjoint semantics while separating matching from its graph and tensor mutations before assigning an indexed owner.
 4. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.